gigalixir/gigalixir-cli/docs/source/main.rst

        ssl: true,
        pool_size: 20

 Replace :elixir:`:gigalixir_getting_started` and :elixir:`GigalixirGettingStarted` with your app name.
 Then, be sure to set your :bash:`DATABASE_URL` config with something like this.
 For more information on setting configs, see :ref:`configs`.
+If you provisioned your database using, :ref:`provisioning database`, then :bash:`DATABASE_URL` should be set for you automatically once the database in provisioned.

 .. code-block:: bash